Last Updated on March 15, 2023

 - Evans Mill Cattle Company, Lexington, KY

-To adopt a Kangal, you will be looking at between $300 and $400, with that money going directly to the shelter to cover the cost of their excellent work.
+To adopt this breed, you will be looking at between $300 and $400, with that money going directly to the shelter to cover the cost of their excellent work.

 That said, finding a Kangal for adoption can be challenging as these dogs are not particularly common.

-You can start by looking at Kangal or working dog rescue organizations such as the Kangal Dog Rescue Project, Clarkston, MI.
+You can start by looking at working dog rescue organizations such as the Kangal Dog Rescue Project, Clarkston, MI.

-Several things will influence the final price you pay for a Kangal puppy.
+Several things will influence how much you will pay for a Kangal puppy.
 These include factors like your dog’s bloodline and genetics, gender, age, and even coat color.

 1. Bloodline and breeder’s reputation

 Kangal dogs from bloodlines that compete in dog shows will be more expensive than those simply bred as working farm hands.

 On the other hand, companion pets will be cheaper than both of these.
 The reputation of your breeder will also have an impact on how much you pay for a puppy.